Tuesday, April 12, 2022

 If steroid creams are misused, they can be absorbed by the blood, which in turn affects other areas of the body.
 Overuse of these creams can result in reduced growth in children and have also been known to cause people to suffer from Cushing’s syndrome, which includes symptoms such as weight gain, mood swings and thinning skin.

 As these treatments are not regulated by the Medicines & Healthcare products Regulatory Agency, they have not been tested to ensure that they are safe, or even tested to prove that they work at all.

 It is not recommended that you use any treatment purchased online without prior consolation from a qualified GP.
 Users should also be particularly wary of any treatments originating from abroad, any that have no evidence of testing or regulation, or any that do not display the full ingredients.

 The key to the effective treatment of eczema is to keep the area moisturised.
 Specialist moisturisers, known as emollients are unperfumed so they are less likely to irritate the skin; they are available in various forms, from thick creams to lighter lotions and cooling gels, such as aloe vera and wet wraps.

 Applying emollient, wrapping the area in a wet bandage, and then covering the wet bandage with a dry bandage is an effective way of soothing irritated skin.

 It is also important to know that soaps can dry out the skin, so it is important to find a moisturising substitute.
 Although these don’t normally foam as much, they are just as effective for cleaning.

 In any instance, the most important thing when treating eczema is to consult a doctor.
-Our GP is qualified to advise you whether a natural treatment is the right one for you, if a medical treatment can have side effects or if they may react with other medication that you are already taking.
+Our GPs are qualified to advise you whether a natural treatment is the right one for you, if medical treatment can have side effects or if they may react with other medicines that you are already taking.
 We are here for you regardless of your query.